Universal Graph Transformer Self-Attention Networks: Demonstration of UGformer

 \subsubsection{Main results}

 Table \ref{tab:expresult_sup} presents the experimental results of UGformer and other strong baseline models for the benchmark datasets.
 In general, our UGformer gains competitive accuracies on the social network datasets.
-Especially, UGformer produces state-of-the-art accuracies of 77.04\% and 53.60\% on IMDB-B and IMDB-M respectively, which outperform those of other existing models.

-On the bioinformatics datasets, UGformer obtains the highest accuracies of 80.23\%, 78.53\%, and 69.63\% on DD, PROTEINS, and PTC, respectively.
-Moreover, UGformer achieves a competitive accuracy compared with those of the baseline models on MUTAG.
-Additionally, there are no significant differences between our UGformer and the baselines on MUTAG as this dataset only consists of 188 graphs, which explains the high variance in the results.
+Especially, UGformer produces state-of-the-art accuracies on IMDB-B and IMDB-M respectively, which outperform those of other existing models.
+On the bioinformatics datasets, UGformer obtains the highest accuracies on DD, PROTEINS, and PTC, respectively.
+Besides, there are no significant differences between our UGformer and the baselines on MUTAG as this dataset only consists of 188 graphs.

-\textbf{Visualization.} To qualitatively demonstrate the effectiveness of our UGformer, we use t-SNE \citep{maaten2008visualizing} to visualize the node embeddings learned by GIN-0 and our UGformer on \textsc{PTC} where the node labels are available.
-Compared to GIN-0, Figure \ref{fig:visualembeddings} shows that our UGformer produces a higher quality of learned node embeddings wherein the nodes are well-clustered according to the node labels.